franciscop/server/README.md

 ## Documentation

-The documented is here:
+The library documented is here:

 <strong><a class="button" href="https://serverjs.io/documentation/">Full Documentation</a></strong>

-**Note:** This is the documentation and not a tutorial; as such you are expected to know the basics of JS (including ES6) and how a server works.
-[Subscribe to receive the tutorial when released](http://eepurl.com/cGRggH).
+> [**Subscribe here**](http://eepurl.com/cGRggH) to receive tutorials when released.
+Tutorials are *good for learning* while the documentation is good for reference/quick use *once you know the basics*.

 You can also download the repository and try the examples by browsing to them and `node app.js` inside each of them in `/examples`.